 BCLT is located within the School of Literature, Drama and Creative Writing, which offers teaching at undergraduate and postgraduate level in literary translation.
 We aim to offer CWIT Fellows the opportunity to present papers and talk about work in progress with translators and creative writers.

 Translation Fellowship 2023/24

-Applications are invited for the 2023/24 Charles Wallace India Trust Fellowship in Literary Translation - the successful applicant will be in residence at the British Centre for Literary Translation at UEA, Norwich, for 8 weeks from Sunday 21st January – Saturday 16th March 2024.
+Applications are now CLOSED for the 2023/24 Charles Wallace India Trust Fellowship in Literary Translation - the successful applicant will be in residence at the British Centre for Literary Translation at UEA, Norwich, for 8 weeks from Sunday 21st January – Saturday 16th March 2024.

 - be an Indian national (and domiciled in India)

 - hold a PhD in the relevant field, and/or demonstrate a proven track record and show a willingness to work collaboratively

 - provide a proposal stating clearly what they want to do at the host institution and how they plan to use the experience on their return to India.
 The proposal must state how the experience of an international Fellowship may benefit their career development

 - not have received any other CWIT grant in the last 5 years